oena/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
 I'm a PhD student in the [Department of Biomedical Data Science](https://med.stanford.edu/dbds.html) at Stanford University and am currently exploring possible thesis projects in the [Health Policy Data Science Lab](http://healthpolicydatascience.org/) and the [Quantitative Sciences Unit](https://med.stanford.edu/qsu.html).
 Previously, I worked in the [Big Ideas Lab](https://dunn.pratt.duke.edu/) at Duke University and the [Golub Lab](https://golublab.broadinstitute.org/) at the Broad Institute of MIT and Harvard.

+If you’re interested in my work or share interests, don’t hesitate to reach out!
+I can be reached at _oenache_ _at_ _stanford.edu_ or at my Twitter or LinkedIn accounts (you can find my respective profiles via the icons below my photo).